top of page

 Faster Time-to-Value with Version-Controlled Fabric Workspaces

 Data teams often spend excessive time manually configuring Microsoft Fabric environments through the portal.
-As a DevOps person what I have observed is this might lead to:
+As a DevOps professional, I have observed that this can lead to:

 • Slow deployment cycles